word-fish/wordfish-python/README.md

 This will produce a folder for you to drop in your cluster environment.

-### 2. Install dependencies
+### 2. Install

 Drop the folder into your home directory of your cluster environment.
-Run the install script to install the package itself, and start your analyses.
-The pipeline is a mixture of local processing, and submitting scripts to a SLURM environment for larger jobs.
-The first (and only) argument is the project directory where you want your data and outputs to live.
+Run the install script to install the package itself, and generate the output folder structure.
+The only argument that you need to supply is the base of your output directory:

+      WORK=/scratch/users/vsochat/wordfish
+      bash install.sh $WORK

+All scripts for you to run are in the scripts folder here:

+      cd $WORK/scripts

+Each of these files corresponds to a step in the pipeline, and is simply a list of commands to be run in parallel.
+You can use launch, or submit each command to a SLURM cluster.
+There will eventually be scripts provided for easily running with your preferred method.

 #### Project Current Status
 [Plugins](https://github.com/word-fish/wordfish-plugins) are being developed, and pipelines tested.
 When this is finished, the functionality will be integrated into the application generation.
 It is not yet decided if a database will be used for the initial processing.
 For deployment options, it makes sense to deploy the module folder to a cluster environment, and then perhaps deploy an application with docker.
 I have not yet decided.

-      WORK=/scratch/users/vsochat/wordfish-nlp
-      bash install.sh $WORK
+I have also not yet implemented the inference, but I have a good idea of how I'm going to do it.

-### 3. Prepare cluster jobs
+### 3. Running the Pipeline

+After the installation of your custom application is complete, this install script simply runs `run.py`, which generates all output folders and running scripts.
+It used to be the case that this script did some preprocessing, but I have moved all these steps to be specified in the files in the `scripts` folder.
+This means that you have a few options for running:

+- sumbit the commands in serial, locally.
+You can run a job file with bash, `bash run_extraction_relationships.job`
+- submit the commands to a launch cluster, something like `launch -s run_extraction_relationships.job`
+- submit the commands individually to a slurm cluster.
+This will mean reading in the file, and submitting each script with a line like `sbatch -p normal -j myjob.job [command line here]`

+### 4. Infrastructure
-After installations are complete, this install script will also call `run.py`, which will do preliminary work preparing all input files and corpus.
-This is just preparing job files and is not hugely computationally intensive, and could probably be done on a screen on a home node.
-If you feel antsy about it, you can connect to a dev node.
-If you look at the run.py script, you will see commands appended to prepare the corpus and terms that you specified.
-This is going to generate the following file structure in your project folder (and files that will eventually be produced are shown):
+The jobs are going to generate output to fill in the following file structure in your project base folder (and files that will eventually be produced are shown):

       WORK
-          SOFTWARE
-              wordfish
-          APP
               corpus
                   corpus1
                       12345_sentences.txt